-Another holiday season has come and ere long will pass.
+Another holiday season has come and pass.
 The yule log will burn low, the carols will quiet, and the hangover will eventually fade.
-Soon, it will be time to pack up the ornaments, dump the rancid eggnog, and try to remember which projects you left uncompleted at work.
+It’s time to pack up the ornaments, dump the rancid eggnog, and try to remember which projects you left uncompleted at work.

-You also have to figure out what to do with your Christmas tree now that the season is coming to an end.
+You also have to figure out what to do with your Christmas tree.
 If you’re like most Christmas tree-having Americans, your approach is likely to haul the old evergreen outside, shedding countless needles you’ll be picking up well into the summer, and unceremoniously toss the thing — that same tree you festooned with tinsel, lights, and love — down onto the cold, hard curb to wait for its final destination: a municipal pile of trash.
 Sigh.

 Instead of callously disposing of your old Christmas tree, why not re-purpose that old, dead hulk you once loved instead?
 It’s time you start thinking of clever uses for a recycled Christmas tree.
 An evergreen offers myriad opportunities for new uses, and many of these projects are not only easy but fun.

 Everyone likes rugged, rustic wooden coasters, right?
 Well, most people.
 Many, at any rate.
 Some people like them.
 I like them, dammit!
 Provided you had a Christmas tree with a decently hearty trunk, all you need is a good miter saw and some lacquer to make multiple sets of charming coasters.